-Jyotika Ramaprasad is Professor, Vice Dean for Graduate Studies and Research, and Interim Director of the Knight Center for International Media, in the School of Communication at the University of Miami.
+Jyotika Ramaprasad is Professor and Vice Dean for Graduate Studies in the School of Communication at the University of Miami.
 She has published her research in the International Communication Gazette, Journalism Quarterly, Newspaper Research Journal, Asian Journal of Communication, Mass Communication & Society,The Harvard International Journal of Press/Politics, Journal of Advertising, Journal of Advertising Research, Journal of Current Issues & Research in Advertising, and Social Marketing Quarterly.

 Ramaprasad has consulted for disaster preparedness in Southeast Asia and for journalism/communication education in East Africa.
 She has received several US State Department grants for capacity building in journalism and communication for social change in South Asia and East Africa.
 She has run workshops, given talks, and taught as well as provided curricular advice in several institutions around the world including Europe, Africa and Asia.

 Communication for social change including health and environmental communication; journalist profiles, media representations.